Graph Convolution Machine for Context-aware Recommender System: Related Work

 \subsection{Context-aware Recommendation}

-Extensive studies on context-aware recommender system (CARS)~\cite{Rendle2011Factorization,He2017NFM,lian2018xdeepfm} have been conducted and achieved great success.
+Extensive studies on context-aware recommender system (CARS)~\cite{11,14,16} have been conducted and achieved great success.
 Learning informative representations, based on user-item interactions (\eg clicks, purchases) and contextual features (\eg location, time, last purchase), has been a central theme of research on CARS.
-Towards this end, modeling interactions among different feature is showing promise.
-Early, factorization machine (FM)~\cite{Rendle2011Factorization} embeds each feature into a vector representation, and utilizes inner product to capture their pairwise relationships (\eg the second-order feature interactions).
+Towards this end, modeling interactions among different features is showing promise.
+Early, factorization machine (FM)~\cite{11} embeds each feature into a vector representation, and utilizes inner product to capture their pairwise relationships (\eg the second-order feature interactions).
 Due to its generality and effectiveness, FM becomes a prevalent solution for CARS.
-Many works resort to this paradigm, such as FFM~\cite{rendle2011fast}.
-Recent works~\cite{He2017NFM,cheng2016wide,guo2017deepfm,lian2018xdeepfm,Xiao2017AFM} leverage deep neural networks to model higher-order feature interactions, so as to generate better representations and enhance recommendation performance.
-For example, NFM~\cite{He2017NFM} proposes a bilinear interaction operation which uses a sum pooling over the pair-wise dot-product of feature vectors; AFM~\cite{Xiao2017AFM} learns the importance of each feature interaction via the attention mechanism; xDeepFM~\cite{lian2018xdeepfm} extends the Cross Network~\cite{Wang17Deep} to the Compressed Interaction Network (CIN) which models high-order interactions explicitly at vector-wise level; while Convolutional FM~\cite{xin2019CFM} models second-order interaction with outer product, forming an interaction cube, then applying 3D convolution to learn high-order interactions.
+Many works resort to this paradigm, such as FFM~\cite{18}.
+Recent works~\cite{12,14,15,16,19} leverage deep neural networks to model higher-order feature interactions, so as to generate better representations and enhance recommendation performance.
+For example, NFM~\cite{14} proposes a bilinear interaction operation which uses a sum pooling over the pair-wise dot-product of feature vectors; AFM~\cite{15} learns the importance of each feature interaction via the attention mechanism; xDeepFM~\cite{16} extends the Cross Network~\cite{20} to the Compressed Interaction Network (CIN) which models high-order interactions explicitly at vector-wise level; while Convolutional FM~\cite{17} models second-order interaction with outer product, forming an interaction cube, then applying 3D convolution to learn high-order interactions.
+It's worth mentioning that another research line close to CARS is the CTR (Click Through Rate) prediction~\cite{21,22,23,24}, which also focuses on modeling the complex feature interactions.
+The key difference lies in the evaluation protocol: most CARS models adopt top-k recommendation protocols, while CTR prediction models measure log loss or AUC metrics on positive/negative samples.

 Despite effectiveness, we argue that present works treat user interactions as isolated data instances, while forgoing their relationships (\eg user behaviors happened at the same time and location are highly likely to reflect user preferences).
 This would easily lead to suboptimal representations and limit the performance.
 We hence aim to explore relationships among user behaviors in this work.